 If you ever played with LEGOs as a kid it’s hard not to enjoy the incredibly inventive way all the structures have been brought to life.
 The way it switches between slick animation and silly, ultra-cheap stuff is fun, too.
-Beyond the cleverness of the world, there are plenty of fun cameos and little winks and nods to other film series and Warner Bros properties, though it does feel scaled back relative to the original.
+Beyond the cleverness of the world, there are many fun cameos and little winks and nods to other film series and Warner Brothers properties, though it does feel scaled back relative to the original.

 Voice acting and dialogue is consistently entertaining, and though the swap of Will Ferrell and Liam Neeson for Haddish and Beatriz is a net loss, the main characters carry the load, especially Pratt, who pulls double duty.
 His alter ego, Rex Dangervest, is a fun addition, and the obvious nods to Pratt’s other film work is clever.
 To that end, Rex’s trained raptors might be the single best part of the movie.

 As with the original there are some fun songs that are sure to get stuck inside your head and/or your kids’ heads after watching them (one of which is entitled “Catchy Song” and features the actual lyric “this song’s gonna get stuck inside your head”).
 The downtrodden remix of “Everything is Awesome” (appropriately titled “Everything’s Not Awesome”) is the highlight.